Stadion Miejski (Ząbki)

-The Ząbki Municipal Stadium (Stadion Miejski w Ząbkach), officially since 2018 called Dozbud Arena for sponsorship reasons., and Dolcan Arena in the past; is a multi-use stadium in Ząbki, Poland.
+The Ząbki Municipal Stadium (Stadion Miejski w Ząbkach), officially known since 2018 as Dozbud Arena for sponsorship reasons and previously called Dolcan Arena, is a multi-use stadium in Ząbki, Poland.

-It is currently used mostly for football matches and is the home ground of Ząbkovia Ząbki.
-The stadium holds 2,100 people and was extensively rebuilt to its current look in 2012.
+It is primarily used for football matches and serves as the home ground of Ząbkovia Ząbki.
+The stadium has a capacity of 2,100 spectators and was extensively rebuilt in 2012, giving it its current appearance.

-In 2016–2020, Legia Warsaw II played their home matches here, however in 2020 moved to Grodzisk Mazowiecki.
+From 2016 to 2020, Legia Warsaw II played their home matches at the stadium.
+In 2020, the team relocated to Grodzisk Mazowiecki.